Absolute Extrema on Finite Closed IntervalsIn Exercises 37–40, fi... | Channels for Pearson+

 1

-First, understand that finding absolute extrema on a closed interval involves evaluating the function at critical points and endpoints of the interval.
-The function given is g(θ) = θ³ᐟ⁵, and the interval is [-32, 1].
+Identify the function f(x) = x^(4/3) and the closed interval [-1, 8].
+We need to find the absolute maximum and minimum values of this function on the given interval.

-To find critical points, calculate the derivative of the function g(θ).
-The derivative, g'(θ), can be found using the power rule for derivatives.
-For g(θ) = θ³ᐟ⁵, the derivative is g'(θ) = (3/5)θ⁻²ᐟ⁵.
+Calculate the derivative of the function to find the critical points.
+The derivative f'(x) is found using the power rule: f'(x) = (4/3)x^(1/3).

-Set the derivative g'(θ) equal to zero to find critical points.
-Solve the equation (3/5)θ⁻²ᐟ⁵ = 0.
-Since the derivative is never zero for any real θ, there are no critical points from setting the derivative to zero.
+Set the derivative equal to zero to find critical points: (4/3)x^(1/3) = 0.
+Solve for x to find the critical points within the interval.

-Next, evaluate the function g(θ) at the endpoints of the interval.
-Calculate g(-32) and g(1) to determine the values of the function at these points.
+Evaluate the function f(x) at the critical points found in the previous step, as well as at the endpoints of the interval, x = -1 and x = 8.

-Compare the values of g(θ) at the endpoints to determine the absolute maximum and minimum values of the function on the interval [-32, 1].
-The largest value is the absolute maximum, and the smallest value is the absolute minimum.
+Compare the values of f(x) at the critical points and the endpoints to determine the absolute maximum and minimum values on the interval [-1, 8].

 Verified video answer for a similar problem: